synthesizer-project/workshop-tutorials/README.md

-# agn-workshop
+# workshop-tutorials
-AGN workshop materials
+Workshop materials for synthesizer and associated packages